YxxgSxxl/symfonyxvue-nextrip/README.md

 ## Config

-To config the back-end environment, add your API key with this command:
+To configure the back-end environment, add your API key with this command:

 ```
 php bin/console secrets:set API_KEY_SECRET